tomputer-g/IDL_WAR/GradCAM-StegaStamp/README.md

 ### Notes

-Get the model checkpoint from Dongjun, and the watermarked image also from Dongjun.
-The unwatermarked corresponding images should be from our google drive.

 See StegaStamp decoder model definition [here](https://github.com/tancik/StegaStamp/blob/master/models.py#L82-L93).
 Note that at the end of the same file, the outputs of the decoder model is passed through a Sigmoid layer and then a Round operation (which destroys the gradient information), so we use the Sigmoid layer instead for the 'output'.

 The original StegaStamp code is in Tensorflow v1, so GradCAM was also implemented in TF V1.

 ### Citations

 The `decode_gradcam.py` code is adapted from `decode_image.py` from the StegaStamp authors' original repository here (https://github.com/tancik/StegaStamp/tree/master).
-A large amount of code is in reference to this.
+The StegaStamp inference code is referenced from here.